asjadnaqvi/30DayMapChallenge2021/README.md

 Some of these visualizations had to be programmed from scratch so it also involved some intense backend coding.
 I write up guides on these on [the Stata Guide on Medium](https://medium.com/the-stata-guide).

-Softwares used for rendering the maps:
+A lot goes in making a map including finding the data, getting it in the right shape, parsing it through other softwares (I also used R, Python, GDAL).
+Below is the list of softwares used for rendering the final map:

 | Software | Count | Entries |